DrugLib.com — Drug Information Portal

 Condition(s) targeted: Gastroesophageal Reflux Disease

-Intervention: Rabeprazole Sodium (Drug)
+Intervention: rabeprazole sodium (Drug)

 Phase: Phase 2

-Sponsored by: Eisai Medical Research Inc.
+Sponsored by: Eisai Inc.

 Official(s) and/or principal investigator(s):

-Claudio Pasquinelli, Study Director, Affiliation: Eisai Medical Research Inc.
+Yufang Lu, Study Director, Affiliation: Eisai Inc.

 Summary

 The primary objective of this study is to collect safety information on rabeprazole 10 mg and 20 mg in the treatment of gastroesophageal reflux disease (GERD) in children aged 12 to 16 years.
-The secondary objectives are to assess the efficacy of rabeprazole on the improvement of the symptoms of GERD and to explore the relationship of symptom relief to dose received, based on symptom frequency and severity; antacid use; and quality of life (QOL) measures.
+The secondary objectives are to assess the efficacy of rabeprazole on the improvement of the symptoms of GERD and to explore the relationship of symptom relief to dose received, based on symptom frequency and severity, antacid use, and quality of life (QOL) measures.

 Clinical Details